PBS News Hour: Honor Roll segment

-On March 31, 2003, after the U.S.–led invasion of Iraq in 2003, the PBS NewsHour began what it called its "Honor Roll", a short segment displaying in silence the picture, name, rank, and hometown of U.S. military personnel killed in Iraq.
+On March 31, 2003, after the U.S.–led invasion of Iraq in 2003, the PBS News Hour began what it called its "Honor Roll", a short segment displaying in silence the picture, name, rank, and hometown of U.S. military personnel killed in Iraq.
 On January 4, 2006, military personnel killed in Afghanistan were added to the segment.
-According to Nielsen ratings at the program's website, 2.7 million people watch the program each night, and 8 million watch in the course of a week.
 PBS NewsHour aired the final honor roll segment on August 30, 2021, after the end of War in Afghanistan.